-Millions of people every year are unaware that they have STD’s, and while just about everyone knows that STD’s can affect the physical appearance of your genitals, did you know that they can also affect your smell?
+Millions of people every year are unaware that they have STIs, and while just about everyone knows that STIs can affect the physical appearance of your private region, did you know that they can also affect your smell?

 Here’s the lowdown on this:

-- HIV, chlamydia, gonorrhea, syphilis, herpes and HPV not only can infect your genitals, it can also infect your rectum; if this happens, it could be producing that nasty smell
+- HIV, chlamydia, gonorrhea, syphilis, herpes, and HPV not only can infect your private parts, it can also infect your butt; if this happens, it could be producing that nasty smell.

-Take an STD test, make sure that you are all clear and eliminate this from any possible causes.
+- Take an STI test, make sure that you are all clear, and eliminate this from any possible causes.

 Here’s where things start to get more complicated, because these are not visible, and aren’t as easy to fix as something like hemorrhoids.

 Now, personally, I wouldn’t consider something like this as a possible cause, unless I first went through and eliminated any of the above, easier to fix possible causes.